 Since coming into existence, TIARA has hosted a winter/summer school and 2-4 workshops or topical programs of various scales each year.
 The level of activities is now similar to that at the Canadian Institute for Theoretical Astrophysics in Toronto, Canada (CITA) and the Kavli Institute for Theoretical Physics in Santa Barbara, California (KITP).
 The astrophysicists visiting Taiwan through its active visitors program, workshops, and schools, bring forefront research in theoretical astrophysics to both the observational and theoretical groups in the astronomy institutes, physics departments, and ASIAA in Taiwan.
 Since its establishment, TIARA has become one of the most active theoretical astrophysics institutes in Asia.
-Through TIARA members at IAA, a total of 186 papers have been published or in press, with 6 more submitted.

 Together with the forefront observational facilities being developed by ASIAA, the TIARA programs stimulate interest in astronomy by graduate students at the universities and academic institutions, thus building and maintaining the human resources for future initiatives in theoretical and observational astronomy.